How do business rules work in our Oracle B2C Service application?

 ELSE (otherwise) do these actions on the record.

 This answer is intended to provide an overview of the rules functionality.
-For comprehensive information regarding rules, refer to the Business Rules Management section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+For additional information, refer to the Business Rules on the Agent Browser UI or the "Overview of Business Rules" section in the Online Help User Guide documentation for the version your site is currently running.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 Types of Rules